lese100/Auction_House/README.md

 **(2) Starting an Auction House.** In the process of starting up an Auction House, the Auction House automatically connects to the Bank.
 Thus you will want to start up the Bank first.
-With the Bank already running, starting up an Auction Hosue presents you with a GUI like that shown below (or see the file `AuctionHouseGUI01.png` in the src/resource folder if the image does not appear):
+With the Bank already running, starting up an Auction House presents you with a GUI like that shown below (or see the file `AuctionHouseGUI01.png` in the src/resource folder if the image does not appear):
 ![Display Screen Shot](src/resource/AuctionHouseGUI01.png)
-Supply a name for the Auction House, its hostname (machine location), and the communication port you want to use,then the hostname and port number for the Bank (obtained or specified earlier when starting up the Bank).
+Supply a name for the Auction House, its hostname (machine location), and the communication port you want to use, then the hostname and port number for the Bank (obtained or specified earlier when starting up the Bank).
-Hitting the `Create Auction House` button when then close that window and the Auction House monitoring window appears, looking like this (or see the file `AuctionHouseGUI01.png` in the src/resource folder if the image does not appear):
+Hitting the `Create Auction House` button will then close that window and the Auction House monitoring window appears, looking like this (or see the file `AuctionHouseGUI01.png` in the src/resource folder if the image does not appear):